mariia-korzun/hw-scope-and-context/README.md

+# Scope and context
-TASK
+## TASK № 1

-**1) Create a Fighter:**
+### 1) Create a Fighter:**
-You should create a function or class ‘Fighter’ which takes an object with fighter properties and returns interface with fighter methods:
+####You should create a function or class ‘Fighter’ which takes an object with fighter properties and returns interface with fighter methods:

 `const myFighter = new Fighter({name: ‘Maximus, damage: 25, hp: 100, strength: 30, agility: 25});` // returns an object with methods

-!!!Note that none of the Fighter’s properties may be available directly.
+####!!!Note that none of the Fighter’s properties may be available directly.
 The only way to get or change each property is to use one of Fighter’s methods!!!
+### For example:
 ```
 let name = myFighter.name;
 console.log(name); // undefined